Beta Estimation

 1. Compute beta estimates based on monthly data using one, three, and five years of data and impose a minimum number of observations of 10, 28, and 48 months with return data, respectively.
 How strongly correlated are the estimated betas?

 2. Compute beta estimates based on monthly data using five years of data and impose different numbers of minimum observations.
-How does the share of permno-month observations with successful beta estimates vary across the different requirements?
+How does the share of permno-date observations with successful beta estimates vary across the different requirements?
 Do you find a high correlation across the estimated betas?

 3. Instead of using joblib, perform the beta estimation in a loop (using either monthly or daily data) for a subset of 100 permnos of your choice.
 Verify that you get the same results as with the parallelized code from above.